our-projects-github/Safe-Deep-Learning-Based-Global-Path-Planning-Using-a-Fast-Collision-Free-Path-Generator/README.md

 ### Explanation

- In this repository we share the codes of the mentioned paper with you. in this project we present a safe deep learning based path planning method
+ This repository share the implementation of "Safe Deep Learning-Based Global Path Planning Using a Fast Collision-Free Path Generator". in this project we present a safe deep learning based path planning method